Maritime Spatial Plan(s)

 National MSP authority

-Netherlands' competent autority for MSP is the Interdepartmental Directors’ Consultative Body North Sea led by the Ministry of Infrastructure and Water Management.
+The Netherlands' competent autority for MSP is the Interdepartmental Directors’ Consultative Body North Sea led by the Ministry of Infrastructure and Water Management.

 Contacts:

-The Dutch Ministry of Infrastructure and the Environment
+Dutch Ministry for Infrastructure and Water management.

 Rijnstraat 8 Den Haag

-Lodewijk Abspoel: lodewijk.abspoelatminienm.nl
+Lodewijk Abspoel: Lodewijk.abspoelminienw.nl (Lodewijk[dot]abspoel[at]minienw[dot]nl)

 Rijkswaterstaat